nesi/eResearch-NZ-2015/README.md

 A powerpoint template is available in the Template folder.
 The template come in a variety of color and styles.
 Please stick to one style and color scheme.

+A latex template is available in the Template_latex folder.